47 Years of Day Dreaming ... and Counting

 In 2001, during a season in Méribel, French Alps, I ran a daily blog called "raveaboutit.com" — sharing snow reports, weather updates, and that indescribable feeling of waking up every day to ski.

-Thank you for letting me be a part of your mountain story.
+Thank you for letting me be part of your mountain story.

 — Barry Thomson